Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Model Hamiltonian and the Nambu formalism

 where the impurity Hamiltonian is a single-level atom with the level energy $\pm\epsilon$ for single electron (hole) and Coulomb repulsion $U$

 The Hamiltonian of the leads is

 with $s = L,R$ denoting left, right lead.
 Finally, the hybridization term for the contacts reads

-We introduce Nambu spinor representation to describe Cooper pairs and anomalous functions breaking charge conservation.
+We introduce the Nambu spinor representation to describe Cooper pairs and anomalous functions breaking charge conservation.
 We denote spinors on the impurity site

-The individual degrees of freedom of the leads are unimportant for the studied problem and are generally integrated out.
+The individual degrees of freedom of the leads are unimportant for the studied problem and can be integrated out.
 We are left with only the active variables and functions on the impurity.
-The fundamental function is the one-electron impurity Green function measuring (imaginary) time fluctuations that in the Nambu formalism is a $2\times 2$ matrix
+The fundamental object in the perturbation theory is the one-electron impurity Green function measuring (imaginary) time fluctuations that in the Nambu formalism is a $2\times 2$ matrix